Rights and obligations for tenants and landlords

 Minor repairs

-According to Dutch law, if something is classified as a ‘minor repair’, then it falls to the tenant to take care of it, at their own expense.
-The only exception to this is if the damage requiring the minor repair was in some way caused by the landlord failing to meet their own obligations.
-This document lists the repairs that are considered minor, starting on page 3.
+According to Dutch law, if something is classified as a ‘minor repair’, it falls to the tenant to take care of at their own expense.
+Only if the damage was caused by the landlord failing to meet their obligations it is their responsibility to pay.
+The government (Rijksoverheid) explains the repairs that are considered minor.
+You can find them here (website in Dutch but you can use Google translate)

 Lastly, it is possible for the landlord and tenant to agree that the landlord will take on any minor repairs, and pass on the costs to the tenant under ‘service charges’ – check for this in your contract!